BetterMuSeek

 Step 4: Adjust Your Bridge And Saddle

-If your bridge or saddle is not properly aligned, it can affect your guitar’s intonation and cause it to go out of tune.
-Check to make sure they are properly positioned and adjusted.
+If your bridge or saddle is not aligned correctly, it can affect your guitar’s intonation and cause it to go out of tune.
+Check to make sure they are correctly positioned and adjusted.

 Step 5: Keep Your Guitar In A Stable Environment

-Changes in temperature and humidity can cause your guitar to go out of tune, so it’s important to keep it in a stable environment.
+Changes in temperature and humidity can cause your guitar to go out of tune, so keeping it in a stable environment is essential.
 Avoid exposing it to extreme temperatures or humidity levels – this can be done by storing it in a moisture-resistant case when not in use.

 Step 6: Install Locking Tuners

-In extreme cases where nothing seems to help, locking tuners can be a last resort.
-Locking tuners are a type of tuning machine that locks the string in place once it’s tuned.
+Locking tuners can be a last resort in extreme cases where nothing seems to help.
+They are tuning machines that lock the string in place once it’s tuned.
 This can help prevent the string from slipping or stretching, which can cause your guitar to go out of tune.

 Why is Guitar Intonation Important?

-Intonation is important because whatever setup or repair work you do, if the guitar is not well intonated then the notes will not play in tune.
+Intonation is vital because whatever setup or repair work you do, the notes will not play in tune if the guitar is not well intonated.

-Intonation means playing each fret of each string to check if they are producing the note they are supposed to.
+Intonation means playing each string fret to check if they are producing the note they are supposed to.

-Without intonation, you may tune the strings as open strings but as soon as you fret a note it will sound off-key.
+You may tune the strings without intonation as open strings, but as soon as you fret a note, it will sound off-key.

 Care is worth the cost

 If your guitar keeps getting out of tune, following these tips should help.
-A little bit of hassle is a small price to keep your classical guitar in tune and sounding its best.
+A little hassle is a small price to keep your classical guitar in tune and sounding its best.

-Some of the measures are situational, so do take care in assessing the state of your guitar before applying a remedy.
+Some of the measures are situational, so assess the state of your guitar before applying a remedy.

-Remember that it takes time and patience to properly maintain a guitar, but if it helps keep your guitar in shape (literally) and saves you the pain of tuning it every time you sit down to play, it’s well worth it.
+Remember that properly maintaining a guitar takes time and patience, but if it helps keep your guitar in shape (literally) and saves you the pain of tuning it every time you sit down to play, it’s well worth it.

 The Guitar Keeps Going Out Of Tune FAQs